 An added benefit of the Crosley Collegiate record player is that the tone knob will give you much more control over the sound.
 Depending on which way you turn the knob, either the bass or the highs will be accentuated.

-Positioning of speakers on a self-contained unit is another important feature to consider.
-Record players with front-facing speakers like the he Crosley CR6010A Collegiate are the best because the sound is more direct.
+The positioning of speakers on a self-contained unit is another important feature to consider.
+Record players with front-facing speakers like the Crosley CR6010A Collegiate are the best because the sound is more direct.

 USB and Connectivity